8 tools to make your job easier

 by Eric Tyson

-If you're looking for a silver lining to the economic slowdown, it's the perfect impetus for your kids to learn smart personal finance habits.
+If you're looking for a silver lining to tough financial times, it's the perfect impetus for your kids to learn smart personal finance habits.
 So if you're feeling guilty because you can't buy your child that video game system he desperately wants or send him to that trendy summer camp, don't.
 In fact, now is the perfect time to teach your kids some valuable financial lessons.

 Kids are surprisingly aware of what's going on in the world.
 And if they don't know that times are a little bit tough and Mom and Dad are having to watch their spending, it's time to tell them.
 Sheltering kids from financial realities does them no favors.

 Indeed, the opposite is true.
 A good grasp of personal finance is one of the most valuable life skills a person can have.
-And while previous generations may have been raised with the constant admonishment that "money doesn't grow on trees!," too many of today's parents neglect that lesson.
-It's time to change that, and the economic slowdown we're in now provides a great incentive for doing so.
+And while previous generations may have been raised with the constant admonishment that "money doesn't grow on trees," too many of today's parents neglect that lesson.
+It's time to change that.
 Ready to get started?
 Try these helpful hints:

 - Realize that kids learn what they live.
 It may sound like common sense, but you are your kids' most influential teacher.
 When you ring up a barge-load of credit card debt, take out exorbitant mortgages or car loans, and fail to save anything, that's what your kids come to see as normal.
 If you are modeling unhealthy financial habits, you can't realistically expect your kids to "do as I say, not as I do."